ncatlab/nlab-content/pages/378.md

 ### Comparison

-Every weak categorical equivalences is a weak homotopy equivalence.
+Every weak categorical equivalence is a weak homotopy equivalence.
 Since both model structures have the same cofibrations, it follows that the classical model structure is a [[Bousfield localization]] of Joyal's model structure.

 The Quillen model structure is the left [[Bousfield localization of model categories|Bousfield localization]] of $sSet_{Joyal}$ at the outer [[horn]] inclusions.

 ## Fibrant replacement

-Fibrant replacemennt in $sSet_{Quillen}$ models the process of _$\inftty$-groupoidification_ , of freely inverting all [[k-morphism]]s in a simplicial set.
+Fibrant replacement in $sSet_{Quillen}$ models the process of _$\infty$-groupoidification_, of freely inverting all [[k-morphism]]s in a simplicial set.
 Techniques for fibrant replacements $sSet_{Quillen}$ are discussed at

 * [[Kan fibrant replacement]].